supersaiyanmode/PyWebOSTV/README.md

 # PyWebOSTV

-### Why another SDK?
+### Why another Library?
-I wanted to control my LG TV from my Raspberry PI.
 I looked at a few libraries.
 The LGWebOSRemote repository by [klattimer](https://github.com/klattimer/LGWebOSRemote) is definitely a good library, but it has a few problems:
  - Meant to be used with Python 2.x.
  - Assumes all the users of the library would like to save the credentials to ~/.lgtv.json.